IzaZed/Uchronian-Logic-Docs/nodes/ActionNodes/LoadVariable.rst

 ===========================================
 Category: *Variables*

-Lad a previously saved variable into the game
+Load a previously saved variable into the game

 Node Properties:
 ----------------

 Load from
-    File path, defaults to File Path\Data\
+    File path, defaults to *File Path\Data*

 Inputs:
 -------